Astrophysics at UC Berkeley

 I'm working with Prof. Alex Filippenko, using the Lick and Keck observatories to study the spectra of core-collapse supernovae and explore what they can tell us about massive stars and their deaths.

-In addition, I've recently worked alongside Prof. Josh Bloom and the Center for Time-Domain Informatics at UC Berkeley, using modern machine-learning computational techniques to find rare and interesting objects in the massive data sets of modern photometric surveys.
-As part of that work, I created the All-Sky Photometric Zeropoint Estimator.
-I'm also interested in instrument and code design, and I helped to design, build, and install the spectroscopic sky probe on the Pan-STARRS1 telescope on Mt.
+In addition to my supernova studies, I've recently worked alongside Prof. Josh Bloom and the Center for Time-Domain Informatics at UC Berkeley, using modern machine-learning computational techniques to find rare and interesting objects in the massive data sets of modern photometric surveys.
+I'm also interested in instrument and code design, and in my time at Harvard I helped to design, build, and install the spectroscopic sky probe on the Pan-STARRS1 telescope on Mt.
 Haleakala, HI.